 What do you think the future of clay making is?

 At Aardman, we have several projects on the horizon.
 I believe people are harking back to craft.
 It may be more crude than other art forms, but it's accessible to everyone.
-I think there will always be a place for stock motion.
+I think there will always be a place for stop motion.

 What do you hope Tanglin students will take away from your visit?